 The A series is born

-In 2010, Apple decided to do a naming system change and the new chipset is called the A4.
-The A4 is a 45nm single core ARM cortex A8 running at 1GHz which is used in the iPhone 4, the iPad and the iPod touch.
+In 2010, Apple decided to do a naming system change, and the new chipset is called the A4.
+The A4 is a 45nm single-core ARM cortex A8 running at 1GHz which is used in the iPhone 4, the iPad, and the iPod touch.
 In 2011, Apple released the A5 which is used in the iPad 2 and iPhone 4S.
-The A5 was a dual core 45nm single core ARM Cortex A9 running at 800MHz to 1GHz.
+The A5 was a dual-core 45nm single-core ARM Cortex A9 running at 800MHz to 1GHz.
 In 2012, a revision to the A5 called the A5X was used in the iPad 3.
-The A5X was the first Quad core SoC designed by Apple.
-It is also the biggest ever SoC made by Apple, a huge 165nm quad core ARM Cortex A9 running at 1GHz.
+The A5X was the first Quad-core SoC designed by Apple.
+It is also the biggest ever SoC made by Apple, a huge 165nm quad-core ARM Cortex A9 running at 1GHz.

 iPhone 5

-In September 2012, the first Apple SoC running with Apple’s new Custom cores were released.
+In September 2012, the first Apple SoC running with Apple’s new Custom cores was released.
 This new chipset was called the A6 and it was used for the iPhone 5 and iPhone 5C.
-The name of the new custom cores were called Swift.
-The A6 was built on 32nm process, with a dual Swift cores running at 1.3GHz.
+The name of the new custom cores was called Swift.
+The A6 was built on a 32nm process, with dual Swift cores running at 1.3GHz.
 Swift cores were built on ARM’s ARM v7-A architecture.
 Their performance is comparable to any ARM cortex cores between A9 to A12.
 The next month, an updated SoC called the A6X was released for the for the iPad 4.
 The A6X and the A6 were identical but the A6X has a faster clock speed of 1.4GHz.

 iPhone 6

-In September 2014, Apple released the A8, built on a 20mn process, with dual custom Typhoon cores clocked at 1.4GHz.
-The A8 is found in the iPhone 6, iPhone 6 Plus and the iPad Mini 4.
-In the next month an upgraded A8X with tri cores and a faster clock speed of 1.5GHz was used in the iPad Air 2.
-The Typhoon is built on ARM v8-A with instruction sets A64 and A32.
-Their performance is comparable to any chipset between A57 and A73.
-The A8 can be compared to a modern Helio P22.
+In September 2014, Apple released the Apple A8.
+The A8 is built on a 20mn process, with dual custom Typhoon cores clocked at 1.4GHz.
+The A8 is found in the iPhone 6, iPhone 6 Plus, and the iPad Mini 4.
+In the next month, an upgraded A8X with three cores and a faster clock speed of 1.5GHz was used in the iPad Air 2.

 The next year (2015), a new chipset called the A9 was released for the iPhone 6S, iPhone 6S Plus, iPhone SE and the iPad (2015).
-It was a 16nm SoC with dual core custom Twister cores running at 1.8GHz.
+It was a 16nm SoC with dual-core custom Twister cores running at 1.8GHz.
 It was released alongside its updated version called the A9X which was identical to the A9 but ran at a much faster speed of 2.26GHz. the A9X can be found in the iPad Pro.
 The Twister was built on ARM v8-A with instruction sets A64 and A32.
 Their performance is comparable to any chipset between A72 and A73.
 The A9 is as good as a Helio P90 or SD670.

 Read: The History of iOS